micrictor/EnrichServer/README.md

 * debug/list - Returns a list of the currently available modules
 * debug/cache - Returns the current cache of results

+POST requests may be made to the same endpoints, with arguments passed in key-value pairs or as JSON.

-POST requests should be sent to http://&lt;server>/api.
-The body of the request should be in the following format
+JSON body should be in the following format
 ```
 {
-	"action":<enrich|info|list>,
+	"action":<enrich|info>,
 	"module":<module_name>,
 	"args": {"data":"val", "data2","val2", ...}
 }